xytis/xytis.github.io/content/story/ravnica_s01.md

 condemned people now consisted only of two figures.
 The last one in the line was magically shackled Neirius.

 The Boros cleric pondered for a moment and decided to take action.
-He cast a cloud of fog around the pontiff and grabbed Neirius with one hand and sprinted as fast as his thick legs could go out of the church.
+He summoned cloud of fog around the pontiff and grabbed Neirius with one hand and sprinted, as fast as his thick legs could, out of the church.
 He pushed the heavy door with his free hand and disappeared into the night.
 Nai luckily heard the noise of a door being forcefully opened and ran towards the front of the church.
 She saw the loxodon charging into the night and followed closely behind, making